GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The remainder of this document is organized as follows.
 Firstly, the concept of an *ITSM-KG* is introduced in {{sec-itsm-base}} towards leveraging existing network infrastructure descriptions in YANG format and enabling abstract reasoning on network behaviors.
+Secondly, strategies for the ITSM-KG construction are discussed in {{sec-kgc}} through the lenses of YANG models transformation ({{sec-gluing-techniques}}), implementing alignments of models with the ITSM-KG ({{sec-gluing-techniques}}), and knowledge graph construction pipeline designs ({{sec-etl-kgc}}).
+The {{sec-etl-kgc}} notably addresses the handling of event data streams and the provision of a unified view for different stakeholders (a.k.a. data federation architecture).
-Secondly, an experiment is proposed in {{{sec-itsm-base}} to assess the potential of the meta-knowledge graph in improving network quality and designs.
+Finally, an experiment is proposed in {{sec-itsm-base}} to assess the potential of the ITSM-KG in improving network quality and designs.
+Implementation status is also reported in this section.
-In addition to the main parts of the proposal, the document also covers data integration and data federation architectures in the Security Considerations section.
-This section specifically addresses the handling of event data streams and the provision of a unified view for different stakeholders.

 # Conventions and Definitions